 [ Written by - Sameed Qureshi ]

 Model Answer 3:

-Primarily, it is often said that an increase of inhabitants in a well established region is accompanied by a rise in pollution.
+Primarily, it is often said that an increase of inhabitants in a well-established region is accompanied by a rise in pollution.
 In cosmopolitan regions, there are impoverished groups who live in squalor.
 Some of them have chosen to settle in the city because they believe that that they can easily find an employment in this place.
 For example, in the Philippines, there are poor individuals who built homes in the boulevard of Metro Manila, thus contributing to the amount of waste.
-Clearly, these people dispose their rubbish to the ocean, which may harm marine animals.
-In addition, it is apparent that most of the less affluent cohort has large number of families.
-These members have personal needs, which cause burden to the brad winner of the family.
-Since the city has number of educated workers, impecunious group often seems to struggle in searching a better employment.
-To illustrate, they cannot procure a descent job since they did not finish their education.
-Hence, these people will suffer from poverty, which results to higher incidence of famine.
+Clearly, these people dispose of their rubbish to the ocean, which may harm marine animals.
+In addition, it is apparent that most of the less affluent cohort has a large number of families.
+These members have personal needs, which cause a burden to the breadwinner of the family.
+Since the city has a number of educated workers the impecunious group often seems to struggle in searching a better employment.
+To illustrate, they cannot procure a decent job since they did not finish their education.
+Hence, these people will suffer from poverty, which results in higher incidences of famine.

 To conclude, the proliferation of pollution and the exacerbation of poverty are the negative ramifications of a rise of residents in the city.
 Nevertheless, government’s projects can curtail this social issue.
-It is very likely that the poverty will b curbed if the government provides them job opportunities in suburbs.
+It is very likely that the poverty will be in control if the government provides them job opportunities in suburbs.